databricks/databricks-sql-nodejs/docs/readme.md

 const isReady = response.operationState === TCLIService_types.TOperationState.FINISHED_STATE;
 ```

-Also, the result is fetched by portitions, the size of a portion you can set by method [setMaxRows()](/lib/HiveOperation.ts#L115).
+Also, the result is fetched by portions, the size of a portion you can set by method [setMaxRows()](/lib/HiveOperation.ts#L115).

 ```javascript
 ...